-A common scenario once Access Gateway has been deployed, and applications integrated, is to configure High Availability.
+A common scenario after Access Gateway has been deployed, and applications integrated, is to configure High Availability.

 Access Gateway high availability consists of:

 - A single administration instance of Access Gateway.
-The Administration instance, typically referred to as the admin node, is used to maintain and propagate configuration changes to worker nodes.
-In addition the admin node can be used a normal Access Gateway instance.
+The administration instance or admin node is used to maintain and propagate configuration changes to worker nodes.
+Additionally, you can use the admin node as a normal Access Gateway instance.

-- A customer provided load balancer, routing requests to the Access Gateway High Availability cluster.
+- A customer provided load balancer that routes requests to the Access Gateway high availability cluster.

 - An instance of Access Gateway is provisioned.
-This instance, referred to as the Admin node, is configured normally, including defining protected applications.
-Note that is not a requirement to configure applications or IDP support before configuring high availability.
+This instance is called the Admin node.
+This node is configured normally, including defining protected applications.
+You aren't required to configure applications or IDP support before configuring high availability.

 - Second and subsequent instances of Access Gateway are provisioned.
-These instances, referred to as Worker nodes, are not configured with applications, but rather obtain all configuration from the Admin node.
+These instances are called worker nodes.
+These nodes are not configured with applications, but obtain all configurations from the admin node.

-- Worker nodes are then specifically configured to use the Admin node for all configuration.
-Once configured, worker nodes no longer expose the admin UI but can only be accessed using the command line interface.
+- Worker nodes are then specifically configured to use the admin node for all configuration.
+After you configure them, worker nodes don't expose the Access Gateway Admin UI console.
+You can only access then using the command line interface.